lumeland/lume.land/docs/advanced/the-data-model.md

 ## Preprocessors

-If you've defined [a preprocessor](../core/processors.md#preprocess) in your `_config` file, it will be executed at this point.
-It allows to modify the `Data` object before rendering.
-The preprocessors receive the `Page` instance and you can access to the data of the page with the `Page.data` property.
+If you've defined [a preprocessor](../core/processors.md#preprocess) in your `_config` file, will be executed at this point.
+It allows modification of the `Data` object before rendering.
+The preprocessors receive the `Page` instance and you can access the data of the page with the `Page.data` property.

 ```js
 // _config.js